 Bees and other pollinating insects have an important role to play when it comes to crop pollination, so that protecting crops and ensuring bee safety is not an ‘either-or’ option, they need to go hand in hand.

-Bayer works hard to prevent any risk from pesticides to bees: with extensive testing, risk assessment and stewardship measures; helps bring beekeepers and farmers closer together; and conducts leading-edge research to optimize crop pollination.
+Bayer works hard to prevent any risk from pesticides to bees: with extensive testing, risk assessment and stewardship measures; by helping to bring beekeepers and farmers closer together; and by conducting leading-edge research to optimize crop pollination.

 Crop protection products are among the most heavily regulated goods in any industry.
 They are as strictly regulated as pharmaceutical products and also require extensive environmental safety testing to ensure that they will not pose any unreasonable risks to wildlife, plants and the environment.
 Each new crop protection product requires many years of testing to meet the highest standards of safety at a cost of hundreds of millions of euros, before it can be used.

 Today’s system of bee testing involves a series of stepwise processes that work together to ensure the safe use of registered products to honey bees following modern agricultural practices.

 It begins with lower-tiered laboratory tests and moves to higher-tiered field studies, where necessary, to evaluate potential risks.
 Under this system, products that fail to meet these rigorous criteria will not see the light of commercial reality.

 Finally, the adoption of label use restrictions, often supplemented by enhanced stewardship efforts, further minimizes the chance of unwanted exposures.

 The relatively low number of harmful honey bee incidences, as reported in incident monitoring programs established for instance in Canada, Germany, the UK and the USA, is a testament to the success of these important mitigation practices.